samlawski/codecookies/flask-2-tutorial/17-session-authentication.md

 pbkdf2:sha256:260000$qDhowSZPOtKIyHEg$f39726e0d6a1f149de76355bf3f583c760dbce1e82927ac1ccb6a5c8a65123c0
 ```

 Obviously, it's not at all anymore clear what the original password was.
-Your Flask application can still **decrypt** that password.
-But the key difference is that as a human looking at your database (or a hacker somehow gaining access to your database data), it won't be easy to get the actual password values.

-You may have guessed it already.
-You can use the second function, `check_password_hash`, to validate a password.
-This second password becomes important when someone wants to **login**.
+You may have guessed the purpose of the second function already.
+You can use `check_password_hash`, to validate a password.
+This second function becomes important when someone wants to **login**.
 In that case, users type in a password, and in the backend, you'll have to compare the password the user typed in with what you have stored in the database.
-Since the password is stored in an encrypted way, you'd first have to decrypt it to compare.
-Or you can just use the `check_password_hash` function, which does that for you.
+Since the password is stored in an encrypted way, you cannot just compare the password the user typed in with the hashed password from the database.
+Instead, you need to hash again the password that the user typed in when trying to login and then compare that hashed string with whatever is stored in the database.
+The function `check_password_hash` is a shorthand for that.

-The `check_password_hash` functino takes two parameters:
+The `check_password_hash` function takes two parameters:

 ```py
 check_password_hash(hashed_password, password_to_check)